AdelaideAuto-IDLab/PhysicalBackdoorDetectors/README.md

 # Evaluation

-***Follow the command to run the evaluation for each model*** (This will replicate Table 3, which is our main table that include results of all models with different trigger locations)
+Follow the command to run the evaluation for each model

 **Traffic Signs**
 - YOLO